der schnelle Weg zu Ihrer Antwort

 My name is***** and I am a German attorney.

 Please wait while I work on your query.

 Kind regards,Kianusch Ayazi

 Thanks for your patience.

-Kindly rate my advice by clicking on the rating stars above.
-Thanks.
+Kindly rate my service by clicking on the rating stars above.

 I recommend that you keep an "Anmeldung".
 If you deregister (Abmeldung), this will serve as evidence that you left Germany for a non-temporary purpose, which means that your residence permit will lapse.

 Please do not forget to click on the rating stars.
 Thank you.